Austin Car Accident Lawyers

 Car accidents can happen at any time of day under various circumstances.
 Whether you’re driving to work, on your way home, or traveling on vacation, you could collide with another vehicle.
 One minute you’re singing along to the radio and enjoying your day; the next minute, you’re sitting in the middle of crumpled metal, injured and in pain.

 There are numerous different types of car accidents.
 Head-on collisions are by far one of the most devastating types of crashes and pose a serious risk of death.
 Rollover accidents and T-bone collisions can also cause significant damage.
-Depending on the nature and severity of the wreck, however, serious injuries and fatalities could result from any type of accident.
+Depending on the nature and severity of the wreck, severe injuries and fatalities could result.

 The most common types of car accident collisions include:

 - Car/mechanical defects: Vehicles contain various moving parts and systems that must work correctly so the driver can operate their vehicle safely.
 However, when something becomes damaged or defective, the driver can lose control of their car, resulting in an accident.